aws-samples/aws-blockchain-node-runners/lib/base/README.md

 1. A Base node deployed in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronizes with the rest of nodes on Base blockchain network through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
 2. The Base node is used by dApps or development tools internally from within the Default VPC.
 JSON RPC API is not exposed to the Internet directly to protect nodes from unauthorized access.
-3. You will need access to a fully-synced Ethereum Mainnet RPC endpoint before running.
+3. Your Base node needs access to a fully-synced [Ethereum Mainnet or Sepolia RPC endpoint](https://docs.base.org/tools/node-providers) .
 4. The Base node sends various monitoring metrics for both EC2 and Base nodes to Amazon CloudWatch.

 ## Additional materials